About the Accommodation

 Rock Island (Oilean na Carriage), where the lighthouse cottage is located, is a townland in the parish of Kilmoe, Ireland’s most south-westerly parish.
 It is two km south of the village of Goleen and at its nearest point, by sea, 0.5 km north-east of Crookhaven village.
 Located at the north entrance to Crookhaven harbour, now primarily used by pleasure craft in the summer months, it was heavily used by coastal craft, fishing fleets and transatlantic sailing craft for hundreds of years.
 It is an excellent harbour providing shelter from most winds.
 With this shelter came its economic significance as a provisioning port.

 In the early 1800s the whole of Rock Island was owned by Lord Riversdale.
-Riversdale may have been the ancestor of Arthur Annesley, the first Earl of Anglesea, who was granted large areas of West Cork after the uprising of 1641.
-The second Lord Riversdale sold Rock Island in March 1816 to Richard Notter whose ancestors still live in the area.
+Riversdale may have been the descendant of Arthur Annesley, the first Earl of Anglesea, who was granted large areas of West Cork after the uprising of 1641.
+The second Lord Riversdale sold Rock Island in March 1816 to Richard Notter whose descendants still live in the area.

 The population of the townland since 1841 was: